isc-projects/stork/doc/user/demo.rst

    start and stop any service in any other container (useful to simulate, for example, a Kea crash). dns-proxy-server
-   Used only when the Stork Agent from container connects to a locally running server.
-The Kea/Bind containers use internal Docker hostnames that the host cannot resolve.
-We run the DNS proxy in the background that translates the Docker hostnames to valid IP addresses.
+   This is used only when the Stork agent from a container connects to a locally running server.
+The Kea/BIND 9 containers use internal Docker hostnames that the host cannot resolve.
+ISC runs the DNS proxy in the background that translates the Docker hostnames to valid IP addresses.

 .. note::